LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 ### Interactive Visualization with Sliders:
 - Allows navigation through frames using a slider widget.
-- Updates visualization dynamically for better analysis of temporal changes.
+- Updates visualization dynamically for better analysis.

 ## ObjectDetectionRadar3D.py
 This script parses and visualizes 3D radar data, extracting detected points and their Doppler speeds. \